UPPMAX/uppmax_intro_day_1/docs/sessions/filesystem.md

     Gives us around 7000 projects

-- Determine which of these folders has a backup:
+- Guess which of these folders has a backup:

     - `/proj/uppmax2025-2-262`
     - `/proj/uppmax2025-2-262/nobackup`